 Public Policing – A Lesson in Restraint

-If a protestor throws a petrol bomb at a line of police officers, why don’t they shoot him?
+If a protester throws a petrol bomb at a line of police officers, why don’t they shoot him?

-Would that be considered as an over-reaction?
+Would that be considered an overreaction?
 Too harsh perhaps?

 And yet the protestor knows what he’s doing.
 His intention is to cause harm and injury, if not to kill.
 Why should the police be expected to stand there and have explosives hurled at them?
 Don’t they have a right to defend themselves?